SimpliMinimalist/project/blueprint.md

-# Project Blueprint
+# East: Blueprint

+This document outlines the development plan and feature set for the East application, a simple e-commerce management app.

 ## Overview

-This project is a Flutter application that allows users to manage and sell products.
-It includes features for adding, viewing, and managing products.
-The application is designed to be user-friendly and visually appealing, with a focus on a clean and modern user interface.
+The East app allows users to manage their store's products, including adding, viewing, editing, and deleting items.
+It features a clean, modern user interface built with Flutter and follows best practices for a smooth user experience.

 ## Features